b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 - [strings](https://en.wikipedia.org/wiki/String_(computer_science))
 - [booleans](https://en.wikipedia.org/wiki/Boolean_data_type)

-The briefly aforementioned strings contain text of any kind, are denoted by (optional type declaration) `::String` and you type them within double quotation marks (`"any text"`).
-If you ever want to place `"` in a string you need to use `\` backslash before it (otherwise Julia will terminate the string on the second `"` it encounters and throw an error (because it will be confused by the remaining, stray, characters).
+The briefly aforementioned strings contain text of any kind.
+They are denoted by (optional type declaration) `::String` and you type them within double quotation marks (`"any text"`).
+If you ever want to place `"` in a string you need to use `\` backslash before it [otherwise Julia will terminate the string on the second `"` it encounters and throw an error (because it will be confused by the remaining, stray, characters)].
 Moreover, if you wish the text to be displayed in the next line (e.g. in a figure's title like the one in
 @sec:statistics_intro_tennis_theor_calc) you should place `\n` in it.
 For
 instance: